peter115342/foosball_group_tracker/README.md

 2. **Backend Testing**: Python Cloud Functions are tested using pytest
 3. **Frontend Testing**: TypeScript code is tested using Jest

+## Usage Limits

+To ensure fair use and stay within budget, the following limits are enforced:

+### Groups
+- Maximum 20 groups per user
+- Group creation rate limited to 1 per minute
+- Maximum 30 guests per group

+### Matches
+- Match creation rate limited to 1 every 10 seconds
+- Match queries limited to 100 matches per request

+These limits help maintain performance and prevent abuse of the system.
+Additional validation is performed by our backend Cloud Functions.

 ## Contributing